jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 `Descriptor` is a type synonym.
 Its definition is below, but you have all the information to try writing it yourself, if you're looking for an exercise.
-You're going to need the `RankNTypes` extension.
+You're going to need `RankNTypes`.

 ```haskell
 type Descriptor s = forall m.
 Applicative m